Your resume is the core of your application materials and is by far the hardest to create. That’s why no one likes writing them.

-This, on the other hand, is a great resume (courtesy of my friend and exceptionally gifted resume writer Donald Burns).
-Look at the headline.
+A great resume has a headline.
 It says, in a very few words, who this job seeker is and what he does.
 The reader knows immediately if they’re interested enough to read on.
-This is one part you have to customize for each application!
-Each resume you send out should have a customized headline.
+This is one section you must customize for each application; each resume you send out should have a customized headline.
 Applying for an Editorial Director role?
 Label yourself as an “Experienced Editorial Director.”
 Looking to be VP of Product, but your current title is Director of Product?
 Call yourself an “Experienced Product Executive.”
 You wouldn’t pick up a box at the grocery store if it wasn’t labeled, would you?
-It’s really that simple.

 The Profile Statement

-Note that the job seeker quickly and succinctly states his value in about 4-5 sentences in his professional summary.
+Note that the job seeker quickly and succinctly states his value in about four to give sentences in his professional summary.
 This isn’t your life story.
 This is a quick statement of the value you can bring to a prospective employer.
 Think of three or four things that you’d most like to tell an employer about you.
-Now take those items and craft them into compelling but brief paragraph.
+Now take those items and craft them into a compelling but brief paragraph.

 Look at the next section.
 You can call this “Areas of Expertise,” “Core Competencies,” or just “Skills.”
-This is a place to show off hard, demonstrable skills and a great way to pack your resume full of searchable keywords for online use.
-These can be anything from “Wordpress” to “AJAX” to “Channel Sales.”
-If you’re unsure if a skill is too “soft” (think “Strong Communicator” or “Team Player”), try this exercise: if an interviewer asked you to tell them about some successes you’ve had using that skill, can you point to something concrete?
-If so, add it!
+This is a place to show off demonstrable skills and a great way to pack your resume full of searchable keywords for online use.
+These can be anything from “WordPress” to “AJAX” to “Channel Sales.”
+If you’re unsure if a skill is too vague (think “Strong Communicator” or “Team Player”), try this exercise: if an interviewer asked you to tell her about some successes you’ve had using that skill, can you point to something concrete?
+If so, add it.
 If not, take it out.

-Another thing to remember is that this is a great place to load your resume with keywords that can help make you searchable online.
+Also note that this is a great place to load your resume with keywords that can help make you searchable online.
 Think SEO.
-Think of the keywords you want recruiters and hiring managers to associate with you, and then add those in.
+Think of the keywords you want recruiters and hiring managers to associate with you, and add those.

 Next, look at how the professional experience is laid out.
 You see the company name, the dates of employment, the job seeker’s title, and, ideally, a brief description of the company itself.
 This isn’t entirely necessary for large companies like Coca-Cola or Apple.
 But small to mid-size companies should be given a quick blurb describing their size, revenue, product/service, and market position.
 This will help a recruiter or hiring manager know what kind of working environment you’re coming from.

-Also note how the job seeker puts all their daily duties in a short paragraph.
-Don’t go overboard here – keep the duties short.
+Notice how the job seeker puts all their daily duties in a short paragraph.
+Don’t go overboard here — keep the duties short.
 Give the reader an idea of the scope of your responsibilities, but don’t bore them with mundane stuff.
-Get to the good part: your accomplishments
+Get to the good part: your accomplishments.

-Call your best work out with bullet points, especially items with numbers attached.
+Call out your best work out with bullet points, especially items with numbers attached.
 Anything you can quantify is great.
 Did you drive traffic?
 Increase sales?
 Reduce waste?
 Improve efficiency?
-Anything you can measure, measure and bullet.
+Anything you can measure, pull out and bullet.
 This is what will make your resume sizzle.

-The last section I want to point out to you is the Education section.
-This is pretty straightforward.
-Degree earned, name of institution, and location of institution.
+This section is pretty straightforward: degree earned, name of institution, and location of institution.
 That’s it.
 Including extra-curriculars and GPAs on your resume is for recent grads only.
 And just like the rest of the resume, go in reverse chronological order.
 Got an MBA?
 List it first.

-2. The same goes for photos.
-Never, ever put a photo, unless your career is directly tied to your appearance, like acting or broadcast journalism.
+- The same goes for photos.
+Never, ever include a photo, unless your career is directly tied to your appearance, like acting or broadcast journalism.
 Even if you’re stunning, it’s a bad move.
 It’s also illegal in the US for an employer to request a photo.

-3. Don’t limit yourself.
-A one page resume is fine for someone fairly young, but two pages is the norm these days.
+- Don’t limit yourself.
+A one-page resume is fine for someone fairly young, but two pages is the norm these days.

-5. Be mindful of your email address.
-If you don’t have a professional-sounding email address at the moment, go get one.
-They’re free.
+- Be mindful of your email address.
+If you don’t have a professional-sounding email address, go get one — they’re free.
 First.Last@gmail is always a safe bet.

-6. Tailor your resume for each job you apply for.
-Let me repeat that: you have to tailor your resume for each job you apply for.
-This is usually as simple as altering your headline and reordering some of your bullet points.
-This is key and I cannot stress this enough.
+- Tailor your resume to each job you apply for.
+We can’t emphasize this enough.
+This is usually as simple as tweaking your headline and reordering some of your bullet points.

-7. And lastly, don’t be cute.
-If someone has ever given you the advice that “your personality should shine on your resume,” they’re wrong.
-Terribly, terribly wrong.
-The resume is no place for your personality.
-Save that for the interview.
+And lastly, don’t try to be cute or funny.
+If someone has ever advised you that “your personality should shine on your resume,” they’re wrong.
+Your resume is no place for your personality; save that for the interview.
 Instead, keep the resume to solid facts.
 Your resume should be constructed with the screening process in mind, and no one will be screening you based on how funny you are.

 You’ve got very little time to snag a reader’s attention, so play to your core value.
 Lead your resume with a short but compelling narrative and make that narrative run throughout your resume.
 Go light on duties and heavy on accomplishments.
 Avoid fluff.
 Keep it to two pages, and don’t hesitate to utilize white space to make it digestible and less daunting.

-28 Days to a New Job is a month-long Hired Guns event designed to help you maximize your competitiveness in the current job market.
-For more info on how 28 Days to a New Job works, check out our introductory post here.
+28 Days to a New Job is a month-long Hired Guns course designed to help you maximize your competitiveness in the current job market.
+Learn the secrets to getting a job from hiring managers, recruiters, negotiation experts and more.
+Read our our introductory post here.
+Or Subscribe Now to receive 28 Days to a New Job as a daily email.